-Finally, Google decided to get the lockscreen a wallpaper on this mode.
-This feature was not found in previous versions of Android but only on Samsung devices or through 3rd party apps.
-In order to set a lock screen wallpaper in Nougat:
+Finally, Google decided to give the lockscreen a wallpaper in this mode.
+This feature was not found in previous versions of Android, only on Samsung devices or through third-party apps.
+To set a lock screen wallpaper in Nougat, follow these steps:

 - Select ‘Lock Screen” from the prompt asking where the image will live.

-With the new monthly security updates provided by Google, the security even gets better.
-When you start your phone on Nougat, some apps work partially until you unlock the phone.
-This means that applications like the Dialer, Messages, Alarm and accessibility features will work while other apps and their data will remain encrypted or available until you sign in.
-This feature helps to keep your data safe when your phone gets lost or stolen, as well works with the remote control features of Android Device Manager.
+With the new monthly security updates provided by Google, security improves even more.
+When you start your phone on Nougat, some apps only work partially until you unlock the phone.
+This means that applications like the Dialer, Messages, Alarm, and accessibility features will function, while other apps and their data remain encrypted or unavailable until you sign in.
+This feature helps to keep your data safe should your phone get lost or stolen.
+It also works with the remote control features of the Android Device Manager.

-On Nougat, you can reply to messages from applications like Messenger, Hangouts or Twitter directly from the notification tray.
-This certainly means you can have your conversations without leaving your current application.
-Note that, this doesn’t work for only messaging apps.
-Once the application developer builds your app to support that feature, it will just work.
+On Nougat, you can reply to messages from applications such as Messenger, Hangouts, or Twitter directly from the notification tray.
+This certainly means you can engage in your conversations without having to leave your current application.
+Note that this function isn’t limited only to messaging apps.
+As long as the application developer builds your app to support this feature, it will work seamlessly.

 As a matter of fact, the notifications area on Nougat has seen a significant makeover with a wider space to view notifications, bundled notifications and notification prioritization.

-Android 7.0 has 72 new emojis in addition to the existing 1,500+, of which several have been modified to look more human.
-Google finally decided to take a shift from cartoony emojis found on previous versions of Android to more realistic ones, and has also encouraged other OEMs like Samsung and LG to do same.
+Android 7.0 has added 72 new emojis to its existing base of over 1,500, several of which have been altered to look more human.
+Google has finally chosen to transition from the cartoonish emojis found on previous versions of Android to more realistic ones, and has also encouraged other Original Equipment Manufacturers (OEMs), such as Samsung and LG, to do the same.

 Data-hogging applications are a common problem in Android.
-Now with Nougat, you can avoid overuse charged imposed by your carrier.
+Now, with Nougat, you can avoid overuse charges imposed by your carrier.
 When you’re on a metered connection, Nougat’s new Data Saver feature can block random background data usage and restrict activities like checking for messages or emails so that your phone uses less data.
 Here’s how to set up the Data Saver.